Jason Maas: Professional setbacks

 Maas emerged from the 2001 season secure as the incumbent starter.
-Potential rivals Crowley and Greene were gone for 2002, Crowley to the newly minted Ottawa Renegades in the expansion draft, where he would become their starting quarterback, and Greene to the Saskatchewan Roughriders in a trade.
+Potential rivals Crowley and Greene were gone for 2002, Crowley to the newly minted Ottawa Renegades in the expansion draft, where he became their starting quarterback, and Greene to the Saskatchewan Roughriders in a trade.
 The two backups were Bart Hendricks and an unknown named Ricky Ray, neither of whom was expected to challenge Maas for the starting job.
 Maas was named Offensive Player of the Week in Week 2 and was on pace for another All-Star season.

 However, in Week 4 against Nealon Greene's Roughriders, Maas suffered a separated shoulder in his non-throwing arm and the injury was serious enough to sideline Maas for several games.
 The nominal number two was Hendricks, but he was unavailable, and the third-stringer Ray temporarily took over the starting role for the Eskimos.

 Ray seized his chance, and in his first CFL start threw for four touchdowns against the B.C.
 Lions.
 As fans watched with delight, Ray piled up remarkable numbers during Maas's recovery, leading to an inevitable showdown when the former starter returned.
 After missing three weeks, Maas returned against the Winnipeg Blue Bombers and was utterly forgettable.
 One mediocre game was all Higgins needed to see and Maas was immediately sent to the bench in favour of Ray, who started the next five games.